 - Pick up the corners of the parchment and transfer the dough ball into the Dutch oven.
 With the spatula, push the parchment up against the sides of the pan.

-Note on parchment paper: Normally, I love the parchment paper at the local dollar store.
+Parchment Paper: Normally, I love the parchment paper at the local dollar store.
 In this case, I don't recommend it because it sticks to the bread.
 Be sure to buy a good quality parchment paper and the bread will literally slide off the paper after baking.

 A smaller piece of parchment paper can be used or you can trim it if you like.
 I left it the size straight out of the box to save a step and make it easy peasy.